EmbeddedMan/pic32-Arduino-USB-Bootloader/readme.txt

 If your board has a PRG switch (like CUI32 and UBW32), there is no 10 second timeout.
 Instead, the procedure is:

-0. assume MCU is powered and connected to the USB
+0. Connect MCU through USB cable to PC
-1. press the PRG button and reset the MCU (MCU will enter bootloader mode and enumerate CDC/ACM device and OS will create device file)
+1. Press and hold the PRG button
-2. start MPIDE
+2. Press and release the RESET button.
+(MCU will enter bootloader mode and enumerate CDC/ACM device and OS will create device file)
-3. Upload
+3. Release PRG button
-4. when your code works, go to step 7
+4. Start MPIDE
-5. press the PRG button and reset the MCU (MCU will enter bootloader mode again)
+5. Upload
-6. go to step 3.
+6. When your code works, go to step 7.
+Otherwise go to step 1.
 7. done!

 To build bits in MPLAB X that can be loaded to the bootloader, you must use a